 Format: Each baby step will be listed with two bullet points, the first sharing WHY you want to make the change, and the second giving direction on HOW to make it happen.

-- These things are barely related to food.
+- Artificial sweeteners and trans fat are barely related to food.
 They’re not real food.
 Don’t eat them.

 - Americans have a vast imbalance of omega 3s and omega 6s, which causes inflammation and disease.
 You also need some traditional fats, those we’ve been eating for thousands of years, to replace any trans fats you cut out of your cupboards.